Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Barren plateaus vs exponential concentration

-However, we note that computational basis states can also be expressed in the Pauli operator basis.
-For example, for a single qubit, $|0\rangle\langle 0| = (I + Z) / 2$.
-This generalizes to $n$ qubits via the tensor product as
+while we focus on computational basis measurements.
+However, it is important to note that computational basis states like $\rho_0$ can also be expressed in the Pauli operator basis.
+For example, on a single qubit, $|0\rangle\langle 0| = (I + Z) / 2$.
+Via the tensor product, this generalizes to $n$ qubits as